JWParenteau/Gale-AdvancedCSSHTML/readme.md

-Gale Advanced CSS3 HTML5 Workflow
+Gale Advanced CSS3 HTML5 Lesson 3 Testing and Uploading Your Site